frslabs/octus-ios/README.md

   | ------------------- | ---------- |
   | true  | Scans only when orientation of the phone(camera) is perpendicular(flat) to the scan surface. |
   | false | Scans ignoring the orientation of the phone(camera) to the scan surface. |

+  ## NOTE

+In order to get the Bank details, an API call has to be made to the server to do the MICR lookup and fetch the details.

 ## Help